-- The pastoral team will be vigilant around college at all times.
+- The pastoral team will be vigilant around College at all times.
 Any student whose behaviour is a cause for concern will be discussed at the weekly meeting between the Principal, Deputy Principal, house staff and college nurse.

-Cyber-Bullying: Preventative Measures
+Cyber-Bullying: Preventative Measures to stop bullying

-- All students are required to adhere to our Acceptable Use of IT Policy for the safe use of the internet.
-Certain sites are blocked by our filtering system and staff monitor students’ use.
+- All students are required to adhere to the College’s ‘Acceptable Use of IT Policy’ for the safe use of the internet.
+Certain sites are blocked by the College’s filtering system and staff may monitor students’ use.
 Students’ email use may also be monitored by the College.

-- In PSHE lessons and in assemblies, guidance is offered on the safe use of social networking sites and cyber-bullying, this guidance covering blocking, removing contacts from friends’ lists and sharing personal data.
-This is also included in our Acceptable Use of IT Policy.
+- In PSHE lessons and in assemblies, guidance is offered on the safe use of social networking sites and cyber-bullying.
+This guidance covers blocking, removing contacts from friends’ lists and sharing personal data.
+This is also included in the College’s ‘Acceptable Use of IT Policy’.

 - Guidance is offered on the safe-keeping of names, addresses, passwords, mobile telephone numbers and other personal details.